Service Charge, Selling, Sub-Letting, Refurbishing

 What are the service charge arrangements?

 All flat owners pay a twice-yearly sum in advance towards the maintenance of the building.
 You will be sent an invoice from the managing agent informing you how much you need to pay.
 We ask that flat owners pay their service charges promptly on demand so that maintenance cannot be interrupted.
-Should you want to pay by monthly direct debit, please contact HML Shaw direct.
+Should you want to pay by monthly direct debit, please contact HML direct.

 We use the service charge monies for maintenance expenditure which includes: heating, electricity, water, cleaning, professional fees and staff salaries.

 Late payment may be met with legal action and, under the lease, you will be liable for all associated legal costs.

 Flats may not be used for any purpose other than as a private residence; its use for the purpose of any profession, business or trade is precluded in the lease.